-4. Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2022, and any plans you have made to meet the needs of these audiences during Fiscal Year 2023.
+4. Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2023, and any plans you have made to meet the needs of these audiences during Fiscal Year 2024.
 If you regularly broadcast in a language other than English, please note the language broadcast.

 The KCLU news department has been honored nationally, regionally and locally for its outstanding local news.
 Lance Orozco, KCLU News Director, is diligent about covering issues affecting the Latinx and Native American populations within our listening area.
-Our news coverage garnered 9 Golden Mike Awards, 2 Los Angeles Press Club Awards, and a regional Edward R. Murrow Award in the past year.
+Our news coverage garnered 11 Golden Mike Awards and 4 Los Angeles Press Club Awards in FY23.